 As you work through your requirements list, a few systems will begin to stand out as possible candidates.
 Once you’ve narrowed down the top 3-6 CMS, it’s time to take a test-drive.
 Involve both content and tech teams in the process.
 Identify user types and common tasks.
 Have content contributors give the tool a test-drive, and try completing basic content management tasks, to see how easy it is to use the system.

-Use this Use this sample CMS User Roles and Needs (MS Word, 13 KB, 1 page, December 2012) to document different types of CMS users and the common tasks each will need to perform.
+Use this Use this sample CMS User Roles and Needs (Word document, 13 KB, 1 page, December 2012) to document different types of CMS users and the common tasks each will need to perform.

 Learn from the Community